You are responsible for your safety.

 Ozone and other air pollutants are an increasing problem in the parks.
 Each day, the park issues an air-quality index forecast available in visitor centers.
-Ozone levels are highest from May-October and peak in late afternoons.
+Ozone levels are highest from May-October and peak in late afternoons, and sometimes reach levels rated as unhealthy by state or federal standards and can affect respiratory systems.
 If the air quality index is poor, consider restricting your activities.
 View today's air quality...

 This odorless, colorless gas can be fatal.
 Never burn charcoal in closed spaces such as a tent or RV.

 Reduce Risk of Plague, Hantavirus, and Other Diseases